gofogo/env2conf/README.md

-# Usage
+## Usage
-`env2conf`: prints the environment as json
+`env2conf`: prints the environment as json, xml, toml, or yaml

 `env2conf prefix_`: exclude environment variables that don't start with "prefix_"